sc0h0/sc0h0.github.io/_posts/2023/2023-12-26-select-distinct-ride-to-work.md

 </figure>

 ### DTW Results and Clustering 'Distinct' Routes

-In total there were around 200 routes analysed for similarity.
-This means the DTW distance must be calculated for approximately 19,900* unique pairs of routes.
-If we plot all of these distances on a histogram using a bin size of 1km, we begin to see clusters of high-frequency DTW distances.
-This suggests that there are possibly six general routes that I ride to work, represented by the six clusters in the histogram.
+In total, approximately 200 routes were analysed for similarity, leading to the calculation of DTW (Dynamic Time Warping) distances for about 19,900* unique pairs of routes.
+When these distances are plotted on a histogram with a bin size of 1 km, distinct clusters of high-frequency DTW distances become apparent.
+This pattern suggests the existence of roughly six general routes that I typically use for my commute to work, as indicated by the six clusters in the histogram.

 <figure>
   <img src="/assets/2023-12-26-img14.png" alt="" loading="lazy">
   <figcaption>
-    A deviation between two routes represented as a distance matrix between all points of both routes.
-Circled are deviations from almost-perfect alignment of the two routes.
+    A histogram displaying the frequency of DTW (Dynamic Time Warping) distances across approximately 19,900 unique pairs of routes.
   </figcaption>
 </figure>